Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 -60%

-Reduction in waiting time to order
+Reduction in wait time to order

 Cost of reprinting menus every time you change prices